YinJC/uk-tex-faq/FAQ-isdef.md

----
-layout: page
-title: Is this command defined?
+# Is this command defined?
----

 Macro sets from the earliest days of TeX programming may be observed to test whether commands exist by using